JosephLai241/URS/README.md

 ## Information for URS v3.1.0b1 (Beta) Release

-**The beta is merely missing unit tests for Travis CI and Codecov**.
+**The beta is merely missing unit tests for Travis CI/Codecov and has unfinished packaging scripts**.
 All other functionality detailed in the [Releases](#releases) section of the README have been implemented and tested without unit tests.

 I will continue merging unit tests to `tests/` for however long it takes me to learn more about unit testing, continuous integration, and finish writing the tests.